ibm-cloud-docs/assistant/dialog-runtime.md

 ## Retaining information across dialog turns
 {: #context}

-The dialog is stateless, meaning that it does not retain information from one interaction with the user to the next.
-It is the responsibility of the application developer to maintain any continuing information that the application needs.
+The dialog in a conversational skill is stateless, meaning that it does not retain information from one interaction with the user to the next.
+When you add a conversational skill to an assistant and deploy it, the assistant saves the context from one message call and then re-submits it on the next request throughout the current session.
+(The current session lasts for as long a user interacts with the assistant and up to 30 minutes of inactivity.)
+If you do not add the conversational skill to an assistant, it is your responsibility as the custom application developer to maintain any continuing information that the application needs.
 The application must look for, and store the context object in the message API response, and pass it in the context object with the next /message API request that is made as part of the conversation flow.

-The simplest way to retain the information is to store the entire context object in memory in the client application - a web browser, for example.
+One way to retain the information yourself is to store the entire context object in memory in the client application - a web browser, for example.
 As an application becomes more complex, or if it needs to pass and store personally identifiable information, then you can store and retrieve the information from a database.
+Of course, the simplest way is to add the conversational skill to an assistant and let the assistant keep track of the context for you.

 The application can pass information to the dialog, and the dialog can update this information and pass it back to the application, or to a subsequent node.
-The dialog does so by using context variables.
+The dialog does so by using *context variables*.

 A context variable is a variable that you define in a node, and optionally specify a default value for.
 Other nodes or application logic can subsequently set or change the value of the context variable.